 Former canoe slalom athlete Pete Astles started Peak UK in 1990 while working in a kayak shop.
-Finding its clothing products lacking in terms of fit, colour and technical performance and, with time on his hands during a bout of illness, Pete started making his own garments.
+Finding its clothing products lacking in terms of fit, color and technical performance and, with time on his hands during a bout of illness, Pete started making his own garments.
 These samples proved popular with other kayak racers and The Peak UK Kayaking Company was born.

 The factory opened in time to produce custom sports gear for kayakers and canoeists competing in the London 2012 Olympic Games – where several achieved worldwide glory on home turf.